dev-yoonik/yoonik-okta-example-python/README.md

 - **Client ID** and **Client Secret** - These can be found on the "General" tab of the Web application that you created earlier in the Okta Developer Console.
 - **Issuer** - This is the URL of the authorization server that will perform authentication.
 All Developer Accounts have a "default" authorization server.
 The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
 For example, `https://dev-1234.oktapreview.com/oauth2/default`.
-- **Okta API Token** - The Okta API token that you created earlier in the Okta Developer Console.

 Additionally, you need to gather the **YooniK API URL** and **YooniK API key** from your YooniK account dashboard.